uswds/uswds-site/pages/patterns/create-a-profile/date-of-birth.md

 ---

 ## What problem does this solve?
-Date entry fields are context-specific, and culture dependent.
-With many competing patterns for date formatting, users may become frustrated, confused, and more prone to making mistakes.
+With many competing patterns for date formatting, users may become frustrated, confused, and more prone to make mistakes when entering a date of birth or other memorable date.

 ## When to use this pattern
 Use this pattern when you need a user's date of birth or another memorable date.